 Automatic reactivity allows a framework to determine what the client needs to re-render when data changes.
 Ideally, it ensures that if the app can render correctly in state A and state B then it can correctly transition between the states, since the framework manages the details of the transition.

 Our approach to reactivity was to divide the call graph into different reactive units.
 We do this by wrapping some functions in rvalue objects.
 When code executed by an rvalue asks for the value of another rvalue, we automatically record a dependency between the two of them.
 Most rvalues are side effect-free but some special ones update DOM elements when they compute or recompute.
 We can update the DOM by recomputing all stale rvalues.
-(There’s more information about this on Quora and our site.)
+(There’s more information about this on Quora.)

 An rvalue is the smallest unit of recomputation and the smallest unit for updating the UI.
 That is, if an rvalue recomputes then any DOM elements that it created will be recreated.
 Because of this, engineers need to use lots of rvalues to avoid breaking animations and losing scroll positions when things recompute.